Azrubael/230716-mongo-node/README.md

 MONGO_INITDB_DATABASE=app
 ```

-[2] - In first bash terminal
+[2] - In the first bash terminal
 ```bash
     $ docker compose up
 ```

-[3] - In second bash terminal
+[3] - In the second bash terminal
 ```bash
     $ npm run start
 ```

-* To correstly stop applicatiion do not forget
+* To correctly stop application do not forget
 ```bash
     $ docker compose down
 ```